aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 dotnet new webapi
 ```

-> Note: we didnt specify an output directory option this time since we are running the `dotnet new` command
+> Note: we didn't specify an output directory option this time since we are running the `dotnet new` command
-inside the project directory that was created when we created the global.json file.
+within the project directory that was created when we created the global.json file.
 The `dotnet new` command will use the current directory name, `demo2`, as the `.csproj` project file name.

 We can dump the content of the generated demo2.csproj project file to see the runtime version that we are targeting: